ameba23/lowtechnetwork/docs/index.md

 For some years, this site was a wiki.
-It is currently a static site, built from markdown in a git repository.
-It was stagnating, not getting updated, mainly because mediawiki sites are tricky to edit offline and i seem to spend a lot of time offline or with a bad internet connection.
+It is currently a static site, built from markdown in a git repository at [github.com/ameba23/lowtechnetwork](https://github.com/ameba23/lowtechnetwork) if you want to add or change something, do so by branching the git repository and issuing a pull request.

 Paper versions of parts of this site are also in distribution.